queue-miscreant/fence-preview/README.md

 -----

 - Lazier redraws
+- Make data retained by plugin local to the buffer it comes from
 - Better splits
     - Preambles for fence content (TeX for math so that syntax works properly, Python imports(?))
 - Default LaTeX display is not eye-searing